ndoering/hrtimerpp/README.md

 * Doxygen (Version >= 2.9), for documentation

 ## Roadmap
-* Timeseries (in progress)
-* statistical analysis for timeseries
+* statistical analysis for Timerseries
+* Export of Timer and Timerseries
+* Import of Timer and Timerseries
 * Multilap timer
-* Timeseries for multilap timer
+* Timerseries for multilap timer